 3. AI-Guided Donor-Recipient Matching

 AI improves donor-recipient matching by going beyond the basic blood type and MELD score compatibility.
-AI guided Donor Recipient Matching involves:
+AI-guided Donor Recipient Matching involves:

 - AI-based imaging and pathology analyses & assessment of donor liver quality.
 AI systems can quickly and precisely identify organ boundaries and structures in CT and MRI scans, which is essential for surgical planning.
 Artificial intelligence (AI)-enabled real-time surgical navigation systems provide intraoperative guidance by superimposing pre-operative imaging data into the surgical area.